 As soon as spills happen, blot away any liquids with paper towels and lift any solids with a dull knife, spoon, or spatula.

 For food or mud stains: Mix a solution of wool wash and warm water following the directions on the product label.
-Dip a white cloth in the solution and blot the stained area.
+Dip a white cloth in the solution, and blot the stained area.
 Keep moving to a clean area of the cloth as the stain is transferred.
-Do not overwet the rug.
+Do not saturate the rug.
 When the stain is gone, blot the area with a cloth dipped in plain water to remove any soapy residue.
-Allow the rug to air-dry and then comb to lift fibers.
+Allow the rug to air-dry, and then comb to lift fibers.

 Use Baking Soda to Reduce Odors